iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 ### Merging and sorting

-As a grand finale, lets implement the classic merge sort.
+As a grande finale, let's implement the classic merge sort.
 We have split the task into smaller exercises.

 <exercise>